When it comes to creating and launching online courses, we’ve got it down to a science here at Teachable.

 With Teachable you can easily add affiliates to your online course, and for each sale they refer they’ll get a fraction of the sale (you choose the dollar amount).

-If you have a band of dedicated affiliates promoting your course, you can take a step back from active marketing and still make consistent income.
+With a band of dedicated affiliates promoting your course, you can take a step back from active marketing and still make consistent income.

 When it comes to getting your course in front of new audiences, working with affiliates is the best way to go about it.
 While your affiliates are likely in the same niche as you, they’ll have different audiences who may not have seen your initial marketing attempts at all.